antarcticrainforest/tintX/README.md

 ## Usage
 Documentation can be found on the
 [official document page](https://tintx.readthedocs.io/en/latest/) of this library.

-If you want to just test usage and play with tracking data you can follow [this link](https://mybinder.org/v2/gh/antarcticrainforest/tintX/main?labpath=Readme.ipynb) to launch and familiarise yourself with the tracking by executing one of the example notebooks.
+If you just want to try the usage and play with tracking data you can follow [this link](https://mybinder.org/v2/gh/antarcticrainforest/tintX/main?labpath=Readme.ipynb) to launch and familiarise yourself with the tracking by executing one of the example notebooks.